wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 >In self-awareness you learn about yourself.
 Of course, you can only learn what you are not.
 To know what you are, you must go beyond the mind.

-**Questioner:**&ensp;It is our repeated experiënce that disciples do much harm to their <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>s.
+**Questioner:**&ensp;It is our repeated experience that disciples do much harm to their <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>s.
 They make plans and carry them out without considering the *guru*’s wishes.
 In the end there is only endless worry for the *guru* and bitterness for his disciples.

 **Maharaj:**&ensp;Yes, it does happen.

 **Q:**&ensp;What compels the *guru* to submit to these indignities?

 **M:**&ensp;The *guru* is basically without desire.
 He sees what happens, but feels no urge to interfere.
 He makes no choices, takes no decisions.
-As pure witness, he watches what is goïng on and remains unaffected.
+As pure witness, he watches what is going on and remains unaffected.

 **Q:**&ensp;But his work suffers.

 **M:**&ensp;Victory is always his — in the end.
 He knows that if disciples do not learn from his words, they will learn from their own mistakes.
 Inwardly he remains quiet and silent.
-He has no sense of beïng a separate person.
+He has no sense of being a separate person.
 The entire universe is his own, including his disciples with their petty plans.
 Nothing in particular affects him or, which comes to the same, the entire universe affects him in equal measure.

 **Q:**&ensp;Is there no such thing as the *guru*’s grace?